billmei/every-proximity-chat-app/README.md

 These apps have the best experience when used on a phone rather than on the computer.

 - [Glimpse](https://joinglimpse.com): Speed networking app
-- [Houseparty](https://houseparty.com/): Video rooms and games with your friends
 - [Icebreaker](https://icebreaker.video): Virtual networking and happy hour

 ## Video Games